Let us open with prayer.

 So far, neither of these observational tests has been published in medical journals, and the studies have, of course, generated criticism.
 Sceptics have proposed that perhaps Jani escaped scrutiny of the hospital staff and video cameras through the assistance of his disciples, and that he did eat or drink something.
 The hospital claims no, he was monitored continuously as they reported.
 In any case, if he did eat or drink surreptitiously, he would have had eventually to use the toilet, and again the hospital reports that he didn’t.
 In sum, with the evidence at hand it appears that Jani’s claim is valid.
 And it does correspond to one of the traditional Siddhis.

-Further evidence of the enormous powers of the mind comes from modern paranormal research.
-In recent years, paranormal research has matured into a rigorous science.
+Further evidence of the enormous powers of the mind comes from modern anomalous research.
+In recent years, anomalous research has matured into a rigorous science.
 Time precludes me from giving any detail here, but I will just say that telepathy, clairvoyance, precognition and psychokinesis have all been demonstrated many times to standards which would be regarded as conclusive in any less controversial field.

 A new paradigm